History of ancient Lebanon: Middle Bronze

+Late Bronze

+In the Late Bronze II, the Beqa Valley (Amqu) was controlled from Kamid el-Loz became the seat of an Egyptian governor.
+The northern part of the Beqa Valley consisted of pasture lands and functioned as a border region to Kadesh in the north.
+At first Syria was part of the Mitanni Empire, but following the military campaigns of Suppiluliuma I of Hatti (c.
+1350 BC), Kadesh became a stronghold of the Hittite Empire facing the Egyptian Empire in the south.
+Literary evidence from this period is found in the Amarna Archive.

+Iron Age II - Phoenicia

-Assyrian rule
+Assyrian Period

-Assyrian rule (875-608 BE) deprived the Canaanite city-states of their independence and prosperity and brought repeated, unsuccessful rebellions.
+Assyrian rule (875-608 BC) deprived the Canaanite city-states of their independence and prosperity and brought repeated, unsuccessful rebellions.
 In the middle of the 8th century BC, Tyre and Byblos rebelled, but the Assyrian ruler, Tiglath-Pileser III, subdued the rebels and imposed heavy tributes.
 Oppression continued unabated, and Tyre rebelled again, this time against Sargon II (722-705 BC), who successfully besieged the city in 721 BC and punished its population.
 During the 7th century BC, the city of Sidon rebelled and was completely destroyed by Esarhaddon (681-668 BC); its inhabitants were enslaved.
 Esarhaddon built a new city on Sidon's ruins.
 By the end of the 7th century BC, the Assyrian Empire, weakened by the successive revolts, had been destroyed by the Median Empire.

-Babylonian rule
+Babylonian Period

 As the Babylonians finally defeated the Assyrians at Carchemish, much of the region of Canaan was already in their hands, since much of it was seized from the collapsing Assyrian kingdom.
 In that time two Babylonian kings succeeded the throne, Nabopolassar who focused on ending Assyrian influence in the region, and his son Nebuchadnezzar II whose reign witnessed several regional rebellions, especially in Jerusalem.
 Revolts in Canaanite cities became more frequent during that period (685-636 BC, Tyre rebelled again and for thirteen years resisted a siege by the troops of Nebuchadnezzar 587-574 BC.
 After this long siege, the city capitulated; its king was dethroned, and its citizens were enslaved.

-Achaemenid Empire
+Persian Period - Achaemenid Empire

 The Babylonian province of Phoenicia and its neighbors passed to Achaemenid rule with the conquest of Babylon by Cyrus the Great in 539/8 BC.

 The Syro-Canaan coastal cities remained under Persian rule for the following two centuries.

 The Canaanite navy supported Persia during the Greco-Persian War (490-49 BC).
 But when the Canaanites were overburdened with heavy tributes imposed by the successors of Darius I (521-485 BC), revolts and rebellions resumed in the coastal city-states.

 The Persian Empire, including the Canaan province, eventually fell to Alexander the Great, king of Macedonia in 4th century BC.

 Main rulers under the Achaemenid Empire: